|

 Our Goals

-- Provide innovative educational programs and leadership for limited resource clientele
+• Provide innovative educational programs and leadership for limited resource clientele

-- Provide applied research information on alternative agriculture for small-scale farmers
+• Provide applied research information on alternative agriculture for small-scale farmers

-- Provide cutting edge technology
+• Provide cutting edge technology

-- Meet changing needs of clientele
+• Meet the changing needs of clientele

 Replicated Applied Research Trials

-- Pigeon peas
+• Pigeon peas

 Engagement Vision

-The Agricultural Research Education Center in Cheatham County is centrally located in a 10 county mid Tennessee region that is rapidly urbanizing.
-While the focus is on sustainable agriculture and natural resources, the long term goal is to offer a diversity of classes, learning and engagement opportunities consistent with the TSU land- grant mission and vision while meeting the needs of the surrounding mid state counties.
-When the master plan is completed, we plan to provide up to 180 programming days a year for school groups, college students, individuals, organizations, small farmers, master gardeners, home owners, out of state visitors etc.
+The Agricultural Research Education Center in Cheatham County is centrally located in a 10-county mid-Tennessee region that is rapidly urbanizing.
+While the focus is on sustainable agriculture and natural resources, the long term goal is to offer a diversity of classes, learning and engagement opportunities consistent with the TSU land- grant mission and vision while meeting the needs of the surrounding mid-state counties.
+When the master plan is completed, we plan to provide up to 180 programming days a year for school groups, college students, individuals, organizations, small farmers, master gardeners, homeowners, out-of-state visitors, etc.

 Current Educational Programs